Kaldei/KCN/content/tools/GIT.md

 ## HEAD

 `HEAD` is the location in the commit tree.
 It's a "pointer" to a commit.
-It is possible to move it with git checkout.
+It is possible to move it with `git checkout`.

 ## Config